 Barbados has no jetbridges, so I knew to expect stairs on arrival, which BA can’t do anything about.
 Plus, you walk across the tarmac so much better than a bus.
 The cabin crew member serving me remembered what I had been saying about my bad knee and carried my bag down the stairs for me.
 I thought that was really lovely, and that finished a fantastic flight off in a great way.

 The day started badly with Heathrow’s security issues and then a bus gate.
 Luckily the cabin crew were fantastic onboard and really made up for the shaky start.
-The food was also pretty faultless, and I would not have complained if I had that in a restaurant (apart from the weird mushrooms!).
+The food was also pretty faultless in British Airways B777 First class, and I would not have complained if I had that in a restaurant (apart from the weird mushrooms!).
 It was good to see some really impressive tasting wines in First rather than the usual slightly disappointing ones that are all fur coats and no knickers as the saying goes!